huynguy-db/arcion-docs/content/docs/target-setup/SingleStore.md

    vi conf/dst/singlestore.yaml
    ```

-2. Make the necessary changes as follows:
+2. The configuration file has two parts:

+    - Parameters related to snapshot mode.
+    - Parameters related to realtime mode.

+    ### Parameters related to snapshot mode
+    For snapshot mode, notice the sample configuration below:

     ```YAML
     snapshot:
-      table-store: COLUMN #Applied to all tables; can be overridden for certain tables if needed in the per-table-config section below
+      table-store: {ROW|COLUMN}
       per-table-config:
       - catalog: tpch
         tables:
-          singlestore_orders: #Replace this with the name of the specific table you are configuring for in SingleStore
+          singlestore_orders:
-            table-store: COLUMN #Enter the table's store (ROW/COLUMN etc.)
+            table-store: COLUMN
+            sort-key: [singlestore_orderkey]
+            shard-key: [c2]
+    ```

+    In the sample above, notice the following:
+    - You can provide SingleStore LOAD configuration string by setting the `native-load-configs` parameter.
+These configurations will be appended to the generated LOAD SQL command.
+For example:

+      ```YAML
+      native-load-configs: "ERRORS HANDLE 'orders_errors'"
+      ```
+    - You can specify the table store to use by setting the `table-store` parameter to any of the following two values:
+      - `ROW`
+      - `COLUMN`
-            sort-key: [singlestore_orderkey] #If applicable, replace singlestore_orderkey with a list of columns to be created as the sort key
+    - Replace `singlestore_orderkey` with a list of columns to be created as the `sort-key`.
-            shard-key: [c2] #If applicable, replace c2 with a list of columns to be created as the shared key
+    - Replace `c2` with a list of columns to be created as the `shard-key`.

+    ### Parameters related to realtime mode
+    For realtime mode, notice the following sample:

+    ```YAML
     realtime:
+      threads: 8
+      txn-size-rows: 10000
+      batch-size-rows: 1000
+      _oper-queue-size-rows: 20000
+      skip-tables-on-failures : false
-      #replay-shard-key-update-as-delete-insert: true
+      replay-shard-key-update-as-delete-insert: true
-      #retry-failed-txn-idempotently: true
+      retry-failed-txn-idempotently: true
+        perTableConfig:
+        - schema: tpch
+          tables:
+            CUSTOMER:
+              skip-upto-cursor: '{"extractorId":0,"timestamp":1599201466000,"log":"mariadb-bin.000200","position":36574666,"logSeqNum":1000,"slaveServerId":1,"v":1}'
     ```

 3. Below is a sample applier file with commonly used configuration parameters:
     ```YAML
     snapshot:
       threads: 32
-    #  batch-size-rows: 10_000
+      batch-size-rows: 10_000
-    #  txn-size-rows: 1_000_000
+      txn-size-rows: 1_000_000

       bulk-load:
         enable: true
         type: FILE
-        #native-load-configs: "ERRORS HANDLE 'singlestore_load_error'" #User provided SingleStore LOAD configs.
-These will be appended to the generated LOAD SQL command.

-      #table-store: ROW
+      table-store: ROW
-      #init-constraint-post-snapshot: false

       per-table-config:
       - catalog: tpch
         tables:
           singlestore_orders:
             table-store: COLUMN
             sort-key: [singlestore_orderkey]
-            #shard-key: [c2]
+            shard-key: [c2]
           partsupp:
-            #table-type: REGULAR | REFERENCE
+            table-type: REFERENCE
             table-store: ROW
           partsupp_macro_delta:
             table-store: COLUMN